tjcarney89/swift-slapchat-lab-ios-0217/README.md

 ##### Data Model

 1. First, let's create our data model (`.xcdatamodeld`).
 Create a new file, select the "Core Data" section on the left, then choose "Data Model".
 Usually we give this the same name as our project, so let's name it "slapChat".
-- Go to your new **.xcdatamodeld** file and create an entity (*"Add Entity" button near the bottom*) and name it `Message`.
-Give it two attributes: `content` (String) and `createdAt` (Date).
+2. Go to your new **.xcdatamodeld** file and create an entity (*"Add Entity" button near the bottom*) and name it `Message`.
+Give it two attributes: `content` (String) and `createdAt` (Date, though this is stored in Core Data as an `NSDate`).
 A singular name is used for each entity (e.g., `Message` rather than `Messages`), even if we know we're going to have multiples of the entity later on.
 This is because we're really dealing with *multiple entities*, each entity being its own instance of a `NSManagedObject` subclass.
 Wouldn't it be weird to say we're going to set the `content` of a `Messages`?
-- Now that we've set up the entity, we have to "generate the `NSManagedObject` subclass".
-   - In the top menu, go to Editor > Create NSManagedObject Subclass.
-Select "SlapChat", then "Message".
-   - When it asks you where you want to save the files, go to "Group" at the bottom to specify where they'll show up in your file navigator.
-Make sure these files are saved alongside the other files in this project!
-- Voilà!
-You have 2 new files.
-The regular class (*Message+CoreDataClass.swift*) is where you can write new methods.
-The category (*Message+CoreDataProperties.swift*) was made for Core Data so it can manage your object's properties— **don't mess with it!**
+3. Make sure each attribute's Optional property is unchecked out.

-Our `.xcdatamodeld` is setup, so now let's setup `DataStore` so that it can fetch/save with Core Data.
+Our `.xcdatamodeld` is set up, so now let's prepare `DataStore` so that it can fetch/save with Core Data.

 ##### Data Store

 1. Check out `DataStore.swift`.
-We've set a few things up for you: a singleton, `saveContext()`, and a section titled `Core Data Stack` where the getter for an `NSManagedObjectContext` property is being overridden.
-Let's look at that getter.
-   1. There's necessary boilerplate (read: boring, Apple-provided) code for linking an `NSManagedObjectContext` to your `.xcdatamodeld`, and we've thrown it in the getter for our context property.
-This is good because the context needs to be setup a particular way, and overriding the getter allows us to properly set it up whenever it may need.
-   2. Notice that there is an auto-complete section within this method.
-Enter the name of your .xcdatamodeld (`"slapChat"`), linking your data model to a SQLite database.
-Read through the boilerplate and try to make sense of it.
+We've set a few things up for you: a singleton called `sharedInstance`, a private initializer, a `persistentContainer`, and the function `saveContext()`.
+The last two of these actually come prebuilt in your `AppDelegate` when you create a new project and specify the use of Core Data.
+It's common practice to move them to a Data Store, however, for better organization of your code.
-3. We already setup `saveContext()` because it's simply more boilerplate.
-Your task is to setup `fetchData()`.
+2. Your task is to setup `fetchData()`.
-   - This is Data*Store*, so add an `Array` property to hold your fetched objects.
+   - This is Data*Store*, so add an `Array` property on this class to hold your fetched objects.
 Name it `messages`.
-   - Implement `fetchData()` to create an `NSFetchRequest`, have your context `execute` it, and set the results to your `messages` array.
+   - Implement `fetchData()` to create an `NSFetchRequest`, have your context `fetch` it, set the results to your `messages` array, and sort `messages` by their creation dates.

+> Hint: The context is retrieved by calling `persistentContainer.viewContext`.

 That's it!
 Your model and data store are now ready to fetch and save `Message`s.